congnguyendinh0/info3cheatsheet/content/blog/key-points-summary.md

 * ◇ Component composition is the process of ‘wiring’ components together to create a system.
 * ◇ When composing reusable components, you normally have to write adaptors to reconcile different component interfaces.
 * ◇ When choosing compositions, you have to consider required functionality, non-functional requirements and system evolution.

+### Project management

+* ◇ Good projectmanagementisessentialifsoftwareengineering projects are to be developed on schedule and within budget.
+* ◇ Softwaremanagementisdistinctfromotherengineering management.
+Software is intangible.
+Projects may be novel or innovative with no body of experience to guide their management.
+Software processes are not as mature as traditional engineering processes.
+* ◇ Riskmanagementinvolvesidentifyingandassessingprojectrisksto establish the probability that they will occur and the consequences for the project if that risk does arise.
+You should make plans to avoid, manage or deal with likely risks if or when they arise.
+* ◇ Peoplemanagementinvolveschoosingtherightpeopletoworkona project and organizing the team and its working environment.
+* ◇ Peoplearemotivatedbyinteractionwithotherpeople,therecognition of management and their peers, and by being given opportunities for personal development.
+* ◇ Softwaredevelopmentgroupsshouldbefairlysmallandcohesive.
+The key factors that influence the effectiveness of a group are the people in that group, the way that it is organized and the communication between group members.
+* ◇ Communicationswithinagroupareinfluencedbyfactorssuchasthe status of group members, the size of the group, the gender composition of the group, personalities and available communication channels.

+### Project planning

+* ◇ Thepricechargedforasystemdoesnotjustdependonitsestimated development costs and the profit required by the development company.
+Organizational factors may mean that the price is increased to compensate for increased risk or decreased to gain competitive advantage.
+* ◇ Softwareisoftenpricedtogainacontractandthefunctionalityofthe system is then adjusted to meet the estimated price.
+* ◇ Plan-drivendevelopmentisorganizedaroundacompleteproject plan that defines the project activities, the planned effort, the activity schedule and who is responsible for each activity.
+* ◇ Projectschedulinginvolvesthecreationofvariousgraphical representations of part of the project plan.
+Bar charts, which show the activity duration and staffing timelines, are the most commonly used schedule representations.
+* ◇ Aprojectmilestoneisapredictableoutcomeofanactivityorsetof activities.
+At each milestone, a formal report of progress should be presented to management.
+A deliverable is a work product that is delivered to the project customer.
+* ◇ Theagileplanninggameinvolvesthewholeteaminprojectplanning.
+The plan is developed incrementally and, if problems arise, it is adjusted so that software functionality is reduced instead of delaying the delivery of an increment.+

+Estimationtechniquesforsoftwaremaybeexperience-based,where managers judge the effort required, or algorithmic, where the effort required is computed from other estimated project parameters.

+TheCOCOMOIIcostingmodelisamaturealgorithmiccostmodel that takes project, product, hardware and personnel attributes into account when formulating a cost estimate.